BrentSeidel/VHDL-CPU/README.md

 me stumped for a few days, not minor items.
 * If you want to use a function from a package, make sure that the function is listed in the package spec.
 This should have been obvious to an Ada programer, but...
+* Sometimes you need to use edge triggering rather than level.
+Note that this only works for std_logic and std_ulogic.